 Tanya Huang, Mercer University College of Pharmacy

-The Zika virus (ZIKV) was first discovered in 1947 in Uganda and infection cases were observed sporadically in Africa and Southeast Asia.
+The Zika virus (ZIKV) was first discovered in 1947 in Uganda, and infection cases were observed sporadically in Africa and Southeast Asia.
 The virus is primarily transmitted to humans through Aedes mosquitoes, which are also present in the United States (Aedes albopictus).
-Transmission through mosquito bits are implicated for pathogenic outbreaks.
+Transmission through mosquito bites are implicated for pathogenic outbreaks.
 Other modes of transmission include sexual transmission and transfusion-related transmission.
 Although the virus is detectable in breast milk, transmission via breastfeeding has not yet been reported.
-Zika virus infection are often asymptomatic (~80%) or exhibit mild symptoms that resolves in a few days.
+Zika virus infection are often asymptomatic (~80%) or exhibit mild symptoms that resolve in a few days.
 Common symptoms of the infection are fever, itchy maculopapular rash, nonpurulent conjunctivitis, arthralgia of small joints of the hands and feet, myalgia, and headache involving retro-orbital pain.
 Serious complications such as death, hemorrhagic complications, and/or hospitalizations due to infection are rare compared to other types of infections (e.g. yellow fever and dengue infections).

 The first large outbreak was in 2007 in Yap State in the Federated States of Micronesia, and it was estimated that about 73% Yap residents older than three years of age were infected with Zika virus.
 According to the World Health Organization (WHO), no deaths, hospitalization, or neurological complications were reported during this incidence.
 However, during another outbreak in French Polynesia in 2013, multiple cases of congenital malformation and increased cases of Guillain Barre Syndrome (GBS) were noted.
 [1,2] However, during the same outbreak, there was a concurrent dangue outbreak in the same region; therefore, it was unclear whether the increased incidences of GBS was solely due to Zika virus.
-The most recently,in 2015, another outbreak was identified from Brazil and following the outbreak, the virus was detected in several other South and Central American countries and Caribbean regions.
-As a results, in early 2016, the WHO declared international public health emergency due to its association with congenital malformation in infants such as microcephaly and neurological complication.
+In 2015, another outbreak was identified from Brazil and following this outbreak, the virus was detected in several other South and Central American countries and Caribbean regions.
+As a result, in early 2016, the WHO declared international public health emergency due to its association with congenital malformation in infants such as microcephaly and neurological complication.